caporaso-lab/developing-with-qiime2/book/ci/how-to-guides/publicize.md

 Ideally, show them - don't tell them - how your tool will advance their priorities.
 For example, reach out and ask people if you can run your software on their data to try to help them generate some new insights.
-If they're interested, get on the same page regarding publication expectations: is this something you could publish on now, or could you co-author work that they're preparing?
+If they're interested, get on the same page regarding publication expectations: if you discover something new, could you publish on it now, or could you co-author work that they're preparing?
-If you're on the same page, do it, see what you see, and help them interpret the findings.
+If you're on the same page, analyze their data, see what you see, and help them interpret the findings.
 If you find something cool, you're off to the races.
 If not, don't oversell your results - it can backfire.
 Regardless of how it works, learn from the process and use it to improve your tool and your marketing approach.